-- Once you are done, remember to click the Save button to save the changes to the ticket form.
-Otherwise, your changes are lost.
+- When you are done, remember to click Save to save the changes to the ticket form.
+Otherwise, your changes will be lost.

 Resolving unexpected alerts about required fields

-Your agents may encounter situations where they try to submit a ticket, but they encounter an alert that states that a particular field is still needed.
+Your agents may encounter situations where they try to submit a ticket, but then encounter an alert that states that a particular field is still needed.
 For example, something like this:

-This can happen even though the field didn’t appear to be required, and may leave you and your agents feeling confused about why the alert appeared at all.
+This can happen even though the field didn’t appear to be required.

 The default ticket behavior may create a circumstance where a field becomes required, even though it wasn’t originally marked in the ticket interface as required (with an asterisk).

-If you have questions about default ticket behavior (sometimes called “inborn system rules”), we recommend that you review About inborn system ticket rules to get a better understanding about how they work.
+If you have questions about default ticket behavior (sometimes called “system ticket rules”), we recommend that you review About system ticket rules to get a better understanding about how they work.

 Let’s say you have a group with only one agent in it.
 Then, you create a new ticket that is routed to the group by a trigger.
 The ticket status will automatically become Open (instead of New) and the agent will become the assignee (instead of the group).